openwisp/django-freeradius/docs/source/general/freeradius.rst

 Configuration
 ^^^^^^^^^^^^^

-To configure support for accessing user credentials with Radius Checks edit the ``authorize`` section of the ``/etc/freeradius/3.0/sites-available/default`` configuration file as follows
+To configure support for accessing user credentials with Radius Checks ensure the ``authorize`` section of your site as follows contains the ``sql`` module:

 .. code-block:: ini

-    # /etc/freeradius/3.0/sites-available/default
+    # /etc/freeradius/sites-available/default

     authorize {
-        rest
-        sql
+        # ...
+        sql  # <-- the sql module
+        # ...
     }

-At the url ``/admin/django_freeradius/radiuscheck/`` you can add new Radius Check entries with one of the supported hashing/storage methods mentioned above.
+Now you can add new Radius Check entries with one of the supported hashing/storage methods mentioned above.

 Additional Password Formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^